 Add the marinated chicken pieces without the leftover marinating sauce (otherwise, the rice may get too soggy) on top of the rice.
 Scatter fried salted fish bits, mushrooms and lup cheong over.
-Drizzle remaining 1/2 tbsp oil along the walls of the clay pot so that the rice can form a nice crust.
+Drizzle sesame oil along the walls of the clay pot so that the rice can form a nice crust later.

 Cover the claypot and simmer for another 15 minutes.
+The rice should be cooked by now.
+If you want a more distinctive crust, you can simmer slightly longer, until you start to hear a gentle popping sound.
 Turn off the stove.
 Add the baby bok choy and cover with lid, allowing the contents of the claypot to keep warm and slow cook on their own for another 10-15 minutes before serving.

 To serve, garnish with spring onions/coriander.
 Drizzle dark soy sauce over the rice if desired and mix up the rice before eating.